rileywheadon/ffa-docs/docs/probability-distributions.md

 ### Weibull (WEI) Distribution

-The Weibull distribution is a reparameterized version of the generalized extreme value distribution:
+The Weibull distribution is implemented as a reparameterized version of the generalized extreme value distribution:

 $$
 \begin{aligned}